 When something has been around for essentially the entirety of human civilization, that must mean that it has something special about it.

 Is it the wide variety of flavors it is available in?
 The frothy head and the frost that forms on a truly, perfectly chilled glass?
 Or is it something else entirely?

 Beer Day is the perfect opportunity to dive in and sample the panorama of flavors and experiences it offers.
 It is the ideal day to find out exactly what it is that makes beer so absolutely special and one-of-a-kind!

 History of Beer Day

-The first beer was almost certainly created by accident, a container of wet cereal grains left open to the sky, and the wild yeasts of the area that happen to fall into it.
-That’s right, the same method you use for ensuring that food spoils is the exact same method they used for starting up a nice rich brew.
-What this meant was that every brew created was different, even in the same area, though some consistency was possible.
-At the very least it meant that regions were known for the particular flavors their yeasts imparted to their beers.
+The first beer was almost certainly created by accident when a container of wet cereal grains was likely left open to the sky, and the wild yeasts of the surrounding area happened to fall into it.
+That’s right, the same method used today for ensuring that food spoils is the exact same method they used for starting up a nice rich brew!

 How to Celebrate Beer Day

 For those who enjoy a cold beer on a hot day (or even a warm beer on a cold day!)
 Beer Day is all about taking in the experience.
 Try these ways to give a nod to the day:

 Get Friends Together to Celebrate Beer Day

 Celebrating Beer Day is probably one of the greatest celebrations a dedicated beer lover can have!
 Simply go out and buy a selection of favorite brews, and also a few varieties that may be new.
 Get friends together to share their favorite flavors and to bring a few new options to the mix.